marcglasberg/async_redux/README.md

 TestInfoList<AppState> infos = await storeTester.waitAll([
   IncrementAndGetDescriptionAction,
-  WaitAction,
+  BarrierAction,
   IncrementAction,
-  WaitAction,
+  BarrierAction,
 ]);

-// Modal barrier is turned on (first time WaitAction is dispatched). expect(infos.get(WaitAction, 1).state.waiting, true);
+// Modal barrier is turned on (first time BarrierAction is dispatched). expect(infos.get(BarrierAction, 1).state.waiting, true);

 // While the counter was incremented the barrier was on. expect(infos[IncrementAction].waiting, true);

-// Then the modal barrier is dismissed (second time WaitAction is dispatched). expect(infos.get(WaitAction, 2).state.waiting, false);
+// Then the modal barrier is dismissed (second time BarrierAction is dispatched). expect(infos.get(BarrierAction, 2).state.waiting, false);

 // In the end, counter is incremented, description is created, and barrier is dismissed. var info = infos[IncrementAndGetDescriptionAction];